 - Bootstrap Install Configuration: You can embed the Edge Installer configuration user data into the Edge Installer.
 This removes the need to create separate user data uploaded as an ISO through a USB drive.
 Check out the Prepare User Data guide to learn more about user data and when to use multiple user data files.

-- Bring Your Own OS (BYOOS): Palette provides the following runtime OS out-of-the-box for all Edge Hosts.
-For environments that require a different runtime OS, you can specify another OS through the BYOOS option.
-Follow the instructions in the Bring Your Own OS guide to learn more about BYOOS.
+- Bring Your Own OS (BYOOS): For environments that require a different runtime OS, you can specify another OS through the BYOOS option.
+Follow the instructions in the Build Edge Artifacts guide to learn more about how you can customize the OS used in an Edge deployment.